TheAttentionSeeker5050/Ecommerce-site-go-nextjs/Readme.md

 ## Description

-The e-commerce project is a full-stack application that allows users to browse and purchase products online.
+The e-commerce project allows users to browse and purchase products online.
 The front-end is developed using Next.js, a popular React framework for server-side rendering and building user interfaces.
 The back-end is powered by Golang Gin, a lightweight web framework for building APIs and handling business logic.
+This ecommerce should sell pet supplies.

 ## Features

-- User authentication and registration
-- Product browsing and searching
-- Shopping cart functionality
+- The user can register or authenticate either using local account credentials or one of our allowed OAuth 2.0 Providers (Github and Google)
+- User can browse products by different search methods.
+On the current version products can be searched by functional category (food, collars, beddings, feeders, etc.), and by pet type (It is a pet shop, so the products can be categorized by the kind of pet they should be used on)
+- Products can also be sorted.
+On current version they can be sorted by price (ascending and descending) and the search results are paginated.
+- Users can add products to the shopping cart.
+The products are stored by default on a redux store.
+For authenticated users with an open session, the shopping cart can automatically update to and from the database.
+This will work also for a hard reload of the page (f5), meaning they will still get their shopping cart info.
-- Checkout and payment integration
+- Checkout and payment integration is still not implemented in current version.
-- Order management
+- Order management still not implemented in current version.
-- Admin panel for managing products, orders, and users

 ## Folder Structure

 The e-commerce project consists of a client-side application built with Next.js and a server-side application built with Golang Gin.
-The client folder contains all the front-end code, including the public assets and source code.
-The server folder contains the back-end code, organized into various subdirectories.
+They run on separate containers composed using docker compose.
+The folders are arranged in the following way:

 - client
     - public/
     - (client configuration files)
     - src/
-        - pages/
+        - app/
         - components/
-        - api/
+        - functions/
             - handlers/
-            - middlewares/
             - validators/
+        - data/
-        - routes/
+            - redux/
+                - our redux store reducers and thunks
         - utils/
-        - types/
-            - index.ts
-        - App.tsx
-        - index.tsx